The 5W2H Method: A Simple Framework for Asking the Right Questions (Free PPT)

 1. Define the Objective - Identify the project, problem, or process being examined.

-2. Develop the Questions - Brainstorm the detailed 5W2H questions that need to be answered to understand the objective fully.
+2. Develop the Questions—Brainstorm the detailed 5W2H questions that must be answered to understand the objective fully.

 3. Gather the Information - Research, interview, inspect, and analyze to get the data needed to answer each question.